Vec2GC -- A Graph Based Clustering Method for Text Representations: Vec2GC Algorithm

-DBpedia is a project aiming to extract structured content from the information created in Wikipedia. \footnote{\url{https://en.wikipedia.org/wiki/DBpedia}} This dataset is extracted from the original DBpedia data that provides taxonomic, hierarchical categories or classes for 342,782 articles.
+\paragraph{\textbf{DBpedia}} DBpedia is a project aiming to extract structured content from the information created in Wikipedia. \footnote{\url{https://en.wikipedia.org/wiki/DBpedia}} This dataset is extracted from the original DBpedia data that provides taxonomic, hierarchical categories or classes for 342,782 articles.
 There are 3 levels of classes, with 9, 70 and 219 classes respectively. \footnote{\url{https://www.kaggle.com/danofer/dbpedia-classes/version/1}}

 We use two different document embedding algorithms to generate document embeddings for all text datasets.
-The first algorithm that we use is Doc2Vec, which creates document embeddings using the distributed memory and distributed bag of words models from \cite{le2014distributed}.
-We also create document embeddings using Sentence-BERT \cite{reimers-2019-sentence-bert}.
+The first algorithm that we use is \textbf{Doc2Vec}, which creates document embeddings using the distributed memory and distributed bag of words models from \cite{le2014distributed}.
+We also create document embeddings using \textbf{Sentence-BERT} \cite{reimers-2019-sentence-bert}.
 It computes dense vector representations for documents, such that similar document embeddings are close in vector space using pretrained language models on transformer networks like BERT \cite{devlin2019bert} / RoBERTa \cite{liu2019roberta}/ DistilBERT \cite{sanh2020distilbert} etc. in its framework.
-For our experiment, we use \textit{stsb-distilbert-base} \footnote{\url{https://huggingface.co/sentence-transformers/stsb-distilbert-base}} pretrained model to generate document embeddings using Sentence-BERT.
+For our experiment, we use \textit{stsb-distilbert-base} \footnote{\url{https://huggingface.co/sentence-transformers/stsb-distilbert-base}} pretrained model, with Multi-head attention over 12 layers, max\textunderscore seq\textunderscore length = 128, word\textunderscore embedding\textunderscore dimension = 768, to generate document embeddings using Sentence-BERT.

 To compare the effectiveness of our algorithm, we perform clustering on the document embeddings for each dataset using our proposed method \textbf{Vec2GC}, along with conventional document clustering methods \textbf{HDBSCAN} \cite{hdbscan} and \textbf{KMedoids} \cite{saiyad}.
 For KMedoids, we used an approach like KMeans++ as the medoid intialization method, which gives initial medoids which are more separated in vector space.
 For HDBSCAN, we used Excess of Mass algorithm as the cluster selection method to find the most persistent clusters.
 This gave use better result than Leaf method.
 HDBSCAN also creates a cluster labeled as -1, which contains noisy data points.
 We tuned the parameters of Vec2GC such that the number of data points in -1 cluster from HDSCAN matches approximately with the number of data points in the Non-Community Nodes community which we get as an output from Vec2GC, which also indicates noisy data points detected by Vec2GC, to maintain the experiments and comparisons unbiased.